ABHAY-0312/ABHAY-0312/README.md

 ## 👨‍💻 About Me

-> *"Every line of code is a step toward becoming a better developer."*

 Hi, I'm **Abhay** 👋

-I'm currently a **Quality Engineering Intern at Deloitte**, where I'm learning and gaining hands-on exposure to **software testing, automation, Java, Playwright, and modern engineering practices**.
+I'm a **Quality Engineering Intern at Deloitte** with an interest in software testing, automation, Java, web development, AI, and building technology-driven projects.

-I'm passionate about technology and enjoy learning by **building projects, experimenting with new tools, solving problems, and exploring how software works**.
+I enjoy learning through practical projects, experimenting with new technologies, solving problems, and understanding how software is built and tested.

-I'm currently focused on improving my skills in **Quality Engineering, Test Automation, Java, Playwright, Web Development, and AI-powered applications**. 🚀
+My current areas of work include **Quality Engineering, Test Automation, Java, Playwright, Web Testing, and Database Testing**.

 ---

-## 💼 Currently Learning at Deloitte

-### Quality Engineering Intern
+## 💼 Quality Engineering Intern

-As an intern, I'm currently learning and exploring:
+I'm working as a **Quality Engineering Intern at Deloitte**, where I get exposure to software testing, automation, and quality engineering practices.

+### Areas of Work

 - 🧪 Software Testing
 - 🤖 Test Automation